KUSAPPI/AirBnB_clone_v4/README.md

 ## Learning Objective
 How cool it is to request your own API
 How to modify an HTML element style
+How to get and update an HTML element content

 ## Environment